StaticNoiseLog/logstash-cloud-foundry-config/README.md

 Better alternatives for the future might be:

-- Replace Logstash by something like [Vector](https://vector.dev/).
+- Replace Logstash with something like [Vector](https://vector.dev/).
 - Try harder with Logstash's Syslog plugin.
 - See
   if [Filebeat for Cloud Foundry](https://www.elastic.co/guide/en/beats/filebeat/master/running-on-cloudfoundry.html)